-The time development of the anode-current pulse is determined by the increasing separation of the electron-ion pairs generated in the avalanche.
-Using Green's reciprocity theorem~\cite{Griffiths}, and assuming the anode is connected to a low-input-impedance amplifier, one can show that the increment $dq$ of induced charge on the anode due to the vector displacement ${\bf dr}$ of a charge $Q$ between the two electrodes is given by
+The time development of the anode current pulse is determined by the increasing separation of the electron--ion pairs generated in the avalanche.
+Using Green's reciprocity theorem~\cite{Griffiths} and assuming the anode is connected to a low-input-impedance amplifier, one can show that the increment $dq$ of induced charge on the anode due to the vector displacement ${\bf dr}$ of a charge $Q$ between the two electrodes is given by

-where $V_\circ$ is the anode-cathode potential difference and ${\bf E}$ the electric field.
+where $V_0$ is the anode--cathode potential difference and ${\bf E}$ the electric field.
 (For cases with more than two electrodes, a more general result can be obtained from the weighting field method~\cite{Ramo39}.)
 At the instant of the avalanche, the electrons are collected on the anode, giving rise to a sharp initial current pulse.
 However, since the electrons are produced very near to the anode, this initial pulse represents only a few percent of the total signal charge.
 Thus it is the slow drift of the positive ions from anode to cathode that provides most of the signal charge and determines the subsequent pulse development.
 It should be noted that this imbalance between electron and ion contributions to the signal is specific to the cylindrical proportional-tube geometry with thin anode wire.
 In a parallel-plate geometry~\cite{Peisert}, the electrons contribute a much larger fraction of the signal charge.